shevtsov-dev/php/README.md

 Add function.php: function.php - helper with functions.

+Add array.php: array.php - helper with arrays.

 Task 1: BubbleSort.
 Fast sort without any functions. for { for { if } } }

+Task 2: Parsing.
+Not doing this for now.